feliperomero3/Angular-GettingStarted/README.md

 [Starter project][starter-project] provided by Deborah Kurata hosted at GitHub.

-**NOTE**: this particular codebase has some minor differences with the course version.
+**NOTE**: this particular code base has some minor differences with the course version.

 ## Build